10 Ways to Observe the MoonIntroduction

 The simplest way to observe the Moon is to look up.
 The Moon is the brightest object in our night sky, the second brightest in our daytime sky, and can be seen from all around the world — from the remote and dark Atacama Desert in Chile to the brightly lit streets of Tokyo.
 International Observe the Moon Night is always held near a first-quarter Moon, which means that the near side of the Moon is about half-illuminated.
 A first-quarter Moon is great for evening observing as it rises in the afternoon and is high above the horizon in the evening.
 With the naked eye, you can see dark gray seas of cooled lava called mare.
 Review our viewing guide for more tips on lunar observing!

 With some magnification help, you will be able to identify details on the Moon.
 The line between night and day on the Moon (called the terminator) is ideal for seeing lunar craters and mountains since very long shadows heighten the contrast of the features.
-Check out the Moon Maps for some guided observing on Saturday.

 Our Lunar Reconnaissance Orbiter (LRO) has taken more than 20 million images of the Moon, mapping it in stunning detail.
 You can see featured, captioned images on LRO’s camera website, like the crater shown above.
 And, of course, you can take your own photos from Earth.
-Check out our tips on photographing the moon.
+Check out our tips on photographing the Moon.

 Observe the Moon through touch!
 If you have access to a 3D printer, you can peruse our library of 3D models and lunar landscapes.
 This collection of Apollo resources features 3D print models of the Apollo landing sites using topographic data from LRO and the SELENE mission.
 On the Apollo 11 model, near the center, you can actually feel a tiny dot where astronauts Neil Armstrong and Buzz Aldrin left the Lunar Descent Module.

 Treat your ears this International Observe the Moon Night.
-Several NASA podcasts feature lunar science, exploration, and history, including Houston We Have a Podcast from the Johnson Space Center, NASA Explorers: Apollo, which features personal stories from the Apollo era to now, and Gravity Assist with NASA Chief Scientist Jim Green.
+Several NASA podcasts feature lunar science, exploration, and history, including NASA's Curious Universe, Houston We Have a Podcast from the Johnson Space Center, NASA Explorers: Apollo, which features personal stories from the Apollo era to now, and Gravity Assist with NASA Chief Scientist Jim Green.
 The third season is all about the Moon.
 If you prefer listening to music, make a playlist of Moon-themed songs.
 For inspiration, check out this list of lunar tunes.
 We also recommend LRO’s official music video, The Moon and More, featuring Javier Colon, season 1 winner of NBC’s “The Voice.”
 Or you can watch this video featuring “Clair de Lune,” by French composer Claude Debussy, over and over.

 Plan a lunar hike with Moon Trek.
 Moon Trek is an interactive Moon map made using NASA data from our lunar spacecraft.
 Fly anywhere you’d like on the Moon, calculate the distance or the elevation of a mountain to plan your lunar hike, or layer attributes of the lunar surface and temperature.
 If you have a virtual reality headset, you can experience Moon Trek in 3D.